 The AKC has grouped all of the breeds that it registers into seven categories, or groups, roughly based on function and heritage.
 Breeds are grouped together because they share traits of form and function or a common heritage.

 You are going to want to feed your Estrela Mountain Dog a formula that will cater to his unique digestive needs throughout the various phases of his life.
 Many dog food companies have breed-specific formulas for small, medium, large and extra-large breeds.
-Estrela Mountain Dogs are an extra-large breed and may have a lifespan ranging from 8 to 10 years.
+Estrela Mountain Dogs are a large breed and may have a lifespan ranging from 8 to 10 years.

 What you feed your dog is an individual choice, but working with your veterinarian and/or breeder will be the best way to determine frequency of meals as a puppy and the best adult diet to increase his longevity.
 Clean, fresh water should be available at all times.